A few of my interests.

 Snowboarding

-- Snowboard instructor certification (CASI), working 3 days at Heavenly
+- CASI Snowboard instructor certification 2002

 Swimming